 Tara Talbot, EVP, Global Talent, leads WildBrain’s Talent team with a focus on human resources, development, leadership and culture.
 Ms. Talbot joined WildBrain in 2016 bringing more than 20 years of progressively senior experience in Human Resources and Communications across numerous industries such as technology, healthcare and entertainment.
 Previously, Ms. Talbot held the role of Vice President, Human Resources & Communications at Workopolis, where she was responsible for establishing and driving employee acquisition and retention strategies, as well as establishing the employee engagement “best-practices” for Canada’s leading online career management resource.
 She was also the public-relations spokesperson for Workopolis with the media.
 Prior to that role, Ms. Talbot was the Vice President, Human Resources at TeraGo Networks.
 Concurrently, Ms. Talbot was a Professor in the School of Business at Georgian College.
 Ms. Talbot holds an MBA, a post graduate certificate in Human Resources Management, and a Bachelor of Arts degree.

-Joe Tedesco, EVP & GM, WildBrain Television, is responsible for the overall development and growth of WildBrain’s broadcast assets.
-Mr. Tedesco joined Family Channel in 2001 as Vice President and General Manager of the network and during his tenure he has overseen the launch of three additional youth networks while managing the day-to-day operations, strategic development and overall financial performance of four premium channels.
-Prior to joining WildBrain Television, Mr. Tedesco held the position of Senior Vice President, Finance & Business Affairs with Astral Television Networks.
+Joe Tedesco, Chair, WildBrain Television, draws on his decades of experience in broadcast television to focus on revenue relationships, business development, regulatory matters and government relations for WildBrain’s Canadian broadcast channels.
+Mr. Tedesco is also Chair the Programming Committee for WildBrain Television.
+Prior to this, Mr. Tedesco was Executive Vice President and General Manager of WildBrain Television, during which time he oversaw the day-to-day operations, strategic development and overall financial performance of WildBrain’s broadcast group.
+Before joining WildBrain Television, Mr. Tedesco held the position of Senior Vice President, Finance & Business Affairs with Astral Television Networks.
 In this role, he was responsible for the financial, legal and IT functions for the division.
 He also managed key supplier and customer relationships, including negotiating long-term supply and distribution agreements with major Hollywood studios and distributors.
-Mr. Tedesco currently serves as Board Chair of Accessible Media Inc., a not-for-profit media company that operates television channels dedicated to providing entertainment for the visually and hearing impaired.
+Mr. Tedesco also serves as Vice Chair on the board of Accessible Media Inc., a not-for-profit media company that operates television channels dedicated to providing entertainment for the visually and hearing impaired.
 He is a Chartered Accountant and has a Bachelor of Commerce Degree from the University of Toronto.

 Maarten Weck, Executive Vice President and Managing Director of WildBrain CPLG, oversees all global operations of the Company’s third-party licensing agency, WildBrain CPLG, which is one of the world’s leading entertainment, sport and brand licensing agencies with more than 40 years of experience in the industry.
 Working with such clients as, Nickelodeon, BBC Worldwide, Peanuts, MGM, emoji, Paramount, MGA, Spin Master, Sesame Workshop, Mattel, Line Friends, Ubisoft, Real Madrid and more, WildBrain CPLG provides licensing solutions for brand owners and retail partners looking to maximize consumer products opportunities around the globe.
 Formerly WildBrain CPLG’s Managing Director for Northern Europe, the UK, NORDIC, Central and Eastern Europe (CEE) and Benelux territories, Mr. Weck has been with the agency for over 13 years.
 Prior to working for WildBrain CPLG, Mr. Weck held management positions with Memphis Belle, the Cookie Company and Keesing.
 In these positions, he worked with clients in the book, game, fashion and television industries.
 Mr. Weck holds a degree in Business Economics from Hogeschool van Amsterdam.